Author: kenny

 What to Look For

 • Local specialization: A guide who fishes one river 100 days a year outperforms a generalist who covers many rivers.
 Ask specifically how many days per year they fish your target water.
+“Every week during the season” is the answer you want.

 • Recent reviews: Google, TripAdvisor, and Yelp reviews from the current season are most relevant.
 Ignore reviews more than 2 years old — guides change and rivers change.